Maeda, Sano power Twins past Indians 3-0

 Carlos Carrasco (1-1) gave up six hits in six innings for Cleveland and was done in by three solo home runs from the Twins.

+“This season is completely different,” said Carrasco, who recovered from chronic myeloid leukemia last season.
+“Last year, I went one inning and the second inning I felt tired.
+Now I feel strong from the first inning to the last inning.”

 Maeda, acquired in an offseason trade from the Dodgers that sent prospect Brusdar Graterol to Los Angeles, was one of three key additions to strengthen Minnesota’s rotation along with Rich Hill and Homer Bailey.

-The focus on pitching came after the Twins were second in the majors in runs scored last season and set a single-season record for home runs.
-Maeda, Hill and Bailey have combined for 21 innings in four starts this season, surrendering just four runs with 18 strikeouts.
+Maeda, Hill and Bailey have combined for 21 innings in four starts this season, surrendering just four runs.

 Trevor May, Cody Stashak and Taylor Rogers finished off the second shutout for Minnesota this season, with Rogers securing his third save.

+Meanwhile, the Indians have scored three runs in their past four games.

+“It doesn’t matter the length of the season,” manager Terry Francona said.
+“We’re in August now and that’s how you treat it.
+We’ve got to kind of sprint to the finish.
+We’re trying to get games under our belts quickly so guys get comfortable.”

 Sanó entered the game with one hit in 17 at-bats, a slow start after recovering from COVID-19 during summer camp.
-He connected on a line drive homer that reached the back of the bullpens in center field during the third and added his second of the game in the fifth, hooking another line drive just inside the left-field foul pole.
+He connected on a line drive homer that reached the back of the bullpens in center field during the third and added his second of the game in the fifth, hooking another line drive inside of the left-field foul pole.

+“I’ve been watching my video, my old videos from last year, ’17 and ’15 and when I feel good, I’ve got my hands a little bit up on my body,” Sanó said.
+“And that’s what I’ve been watching, a few years, and I’m taking the time to get the point.”

 INDIANS TRADE